4minitz/4minitz/doc/admin/adminguide.md

 in the 4minitz user database.
 This is needed to store e.g. user access rights for meeting minutes.

-#### Syncing LDAP users to the 4minitz user database
+#### Importing LDAP users to the 4minitz user database
-All LDAP users that have logged in at least once will show up in he type-ahead drop down lists when inviting users to a meeting series or assigning topics or action items.
+All LDAP users that have logged in at least once will show up in the type-ahead drop down lists when inviting users to a meeting series or assigning topics or action items.
 Users that have never signed in won't show up in the type-ahead drop downs.
 If you want all users of